National Science Foundation

 Grant in 2018

-eSAT Global, founded in 2017 and based in San Diego, California, specializes in providing direct-to-satellite connectivity solutions for Internet of Things (IoT) devices.
-The company offers ultra-low power, two-way, and low-latency narrowband services, which do not rely on terrestrial infrastructure or backhaul.
-This capability ensures global coverage with latency below two seconds, making it applicable across various sectors, including power distribution, oil and gas, smart agriculture, transportation, and maritime industries.
-By delivering guaranteed transmission, eSAT Global enables its clients to enhance operational efficiency and minimize losses.
+eSAT Global is a San Diego-based company founded in 2017 that specializes in providing direct-to-satellite connectivity solutions for Internet of Things (IoT) devices.
+The company offers ultra-low power, two-way, and low-latency narrowband services tailored for a variety of sectors, including power distribution, oil and gas, smart agriculture, transportation, and maritime industries. eSAT Global's services do not depend on terrestrial infrastructure or backhaul, enabling global coverage with latency as low as two seconds.
+This capability allows clients to enhance their operational efficiency and minimize losses through reliable communication solutions.

 Lux Semiconductors